jendabek/BlenderRenderController/README.md

 ### Dependencies
 - Blender, obviously
 - FFmpeg, required for joining the parts together.
+You don't need to care about this if you download Full version which has FFmpeg already included.'

 1. Save your .blend file with the settings you want (output path, resolution, etc)